apache/tvm/docs/how_to/contribute.md

   it might be good to merge them together(use git rebase then squash) into more meaningful groups.
 * Send the pull request!
   - Fix the problems reported by automatic checks
-  - If you are contributing a new module, consider add a testcase in [tests](../tests)
+  - If you are contributing a new module or new function, add a test.

 ## Git Workflow Howtos
 ### How to resolve conflict with master